 § 15211.2.
 Agreement of Assumption and Guarantee of Liabilities.

-(a) At the discretion of the Manager, the workers' compensation liabilities of a public, a private individual, subsidiary, or affiliate self-insurer may be assumed and guaranteed in whole or part by any other legal entity or person.
+(a) At the discretion of the Chief, the workers' compensation liabilities of a public, a private individual, subsidiary, or affiliate self-insurer may be assumed and guaranteed in whole or part by any other legal entity or person.

-(b) The Agreement of Assumption and Guarantee of Liabilities shall be written upon a form provided by the Manager (Form A4-6 (Rev. 11/97)).
-The form is available on the website of the Office of Self-Insurance Plans at http://sip.dir.ca.gov/osip/.
+(b) The Agreement of Assumption and Guarantee of Liabilities shall be written upon a form provided by the Chief (Form A-4 (1-2016)).
+The form is available on the website of the Office of Self-Insurance Plans at http://dir.ca.gov/osip/.

-(c) Regardless of whether an individual private affiliate or subsidiary or the self-insurer's parent company's financial condition is relied upon to qualify the subsidiary or affiliate for self-insurance, the holding company, ultimate parent corporation, controlling partners, owner, or other controlling entity acceptable to the Manager shall execute an agreement of assumption and guarantee of liabilities on behalf of the affiliate or subsidiary.
-In the event that the holding company, ultimate parent corporation, controlling partners, owner, or other controlling entity declines to execute an Agreement of Assumption and Guarantee of Liabilities, the Manager may require an increase in the self-insurer's security deposit requirement pursuant to Section 15203.1 of these regulations.
+(c) Regardless of whether an individual private affiliate or subsidiary or the self-insurer's parent company's financial condition is relied upon to qualify the subsidiary or affiliate for self-insurance, the holding company, ultimate parent corporation, controlling partners, owner, or other controlling entity acceptable to the Chief shall execute an agreement of assumption and guarantee of liabilities on behalf of the affiliate or subsidiary.
+In the event that the holding company, ultimate parent corporation, controlling partners, owner, or other controlling entity declines to execute an Agreement of Assumption and Guarantee of Liabilities, the Chief may require an increase in the self-insurer's security deposit requirement pursuant to Section 15203.1 of these regulations.

 (d) A corporate guarantor shall provide a Board of Directors resolution which authorizes the assumption and guarantee of the liabilities of the affiliated or subsidiary company or public agency.
 The board resolution shall grant signature authority to the person or position title of the person signing the Agreement of Assumption and Guarantee of Liabilities.